Skip to main content

 RN to BSN Online Option

-The RN/BSN option is designed for students who hold an associate (diploma) degree or diploma in nursing and are seeking to obtain a baccalaureate degree in nursing.
-Students in the RN/BSN option program may attend classes either full or part-time.
-Thirty one semester credits of UND nursing coursework are required (see below).
-In addition, students must complete all UND Essential Studies requirements, RN/BSN program pre-requisites and UND graduation requirements.
-A minimum of 125 credits and a minimum overall grade point average of 2.75 are required for graduation.
-Online tuition/fees and the nursing program fee apply.
+The RN to BSN option is designed for students who hold an associate degree in nursing and are seeking to obtain a baccalaureate degree in nursing.
+Students in the RN to BSN program may attend classes either full or part-time.
+Thirty semester credits of UND nursing coursework are required (see below).
+In addition, students must complete all UND Essential Studies requirements, RN to BSN program pre-requisites and UND graduation requirements.
+A minimum of 120 credits and a minimum overall grade point average of 2.75 are required for graduation.

 RN to BSN Admission Process